Espyo/Life_of_Judd/readme.txt

     At the top of the screen, you get the overhead view of the arena.
     At the bottom, you have some way of making your decision.
         On beginner difficulty, you have two buttons, one for each team.
 The one you choose becomes highlighted.
-        On intermediate difficulty, you have a draggable slider.
-The total percentage each team covered is also shown.
+        On intermediate difficulty, you have a slider you can drag.
+The total percentage each team inked is also shown.
         On expert difficulty, you get the same as intermediate, plus a slider for the percentage of unclaimed area.
-    After deciding, press the Okay button on the right side of the screen.
+    After deciding, press the OK button on the right side of the screen.
     Once you do, you're shown your given values, the real percentages, and your score.
     You get scored based on how accurately you estimated, on a scale from 0 to 100 points.